swcarpentry/DEPRECATED-bc/R/Duke/README.md

 Day 1 was essentially all R, using RStudio.
 Main instructor Jenny Bryan.
 At the end of the day, we had some input data (an excerpt from the Gapminder data), several R scripts, and various outputs that these scripts left behind, e.g. figures, numerical results, analytical reports.
 The first commit to this repo is a snapshot of where we are at the end of Day 1.
 The README.md associated with the `code` subdirectory explains what each file does.

-Our goal was to introduce students to data analysis in R, so focus was not on progamming *per se*.
+Our goal was to introduce students to data analysis in R, so focus was not on programming *per se*.
 Coverage of writing functions, control structures, package development etc. is essentially non-existent.
 That was intentional.
 Had to do some visualization, which we did with `lattice`, since that's what Jenny knows.
 More graphics would be good -- but how to fit in?
 Also `ggplot2` is perhaps more the way of the future?

 Day 2 was mostly led by Ben Morris and Elliot Hauser.
 They went over the shell and version control, in particular git and github.
 We kept operating on our R work from Day 1.
 Ben also presented `make` and we continued to use our R work to demonstrate its power.